 This creamy, delicious, and sweet Mango Chia Pudding comes together in 10 minutes using 5 simple ingredients.
 It’s super healthy, loaded with fibers, and can be served for breakfast, snacks, or dessert (vegetarian, gluten-free).

 Mango Chia Pudding is a healthy, low cal, and a deliciously layered dish made using fresh ripe mangoes, coconut milk, yogurt, and chia seeds.
-It is loaded with natural fibers, antioxidants, omega 3, and vitamins A, and C.
+It contains natural fibers, antioxidants, omega 3, and vitamins A and C.

 This creamy Mango and Chia Pudding come together in 10 minutes using 5 simple ingredients and can be served for a healthy breakfast, or snack, or as a healthy dessert.
 It keeps you full for a long time, so it’s a great dish to try if you watch your weight.

-The chia seeds can be soaked overnight and quickly layered with fresh mangoes in the morning, making it a perfect quick weekday breakfast.
+The chia seeds can be soaked overnight and quickly layered with fresh mangoes in the morning, making it a perfect quick weekday breakfast or a healthy snack.